 14. Funky Flooring

 Opt for funky flooring with patterns or bold colors.
 It adds an unexpected element underfoot.
 I’ve used colorful tiles in small spaces to make them feel more dynamic.
+You can find more stylish DIY decor ideas to complete the look.

 15. Unique Toilet Signage

 Install unique toilet signage to guide guests with a smile.
 Go for creative and humorous signs.
 In my projects, these are always a hit with visitors.
+You can find more inspiration in our guide to handmade sign ideas.

 16. Bold Wallpaper

 Choose a bold wallpaper with a striking pattern or color.
 It’s an easy way to make a big impact.
 I often use wallpaper to transform a space without extensive renovations.
+You can also explore these creative painted wallpaper ideas for a custom look.

 17. Creative Storage Solutions

 Incorporate creative storage solutions like repurposed crates or shelves.
 They add functionality without sacrificing style.
 I’ve used vintage crates in my designs to keep things organized and accessible.
+You can also explore these clever stuffed animal storage solutions to manage plush toy clutter.

 18. Reclaimed Materials